Palace of Justice (Rosario)

-The Palace of Justice (Palacio de Justicia) is a former courthouse in Rosario, Santa Fe, Argentina.
+The Palace of Justice (Palacio de Justicia) is a former courthouse in Rosario, Santa Fe, Argentina and current seat of the National University of Rosario's Faculty of Law.

+History

 Juan Canals, an entrepreneur, commissioned the British architect Herbert Boyd Walker, who conceived and built the Palace of Justice in 1892.
 The building constitutes a singular example of the eclectic style common at the end of the century.
 It has a strong French and Italian influence, which can be seen in its two internal galleries and patios, or in its many justice-related sculptures.
 Perhaps the most notable reference of the building is the tower, which has a bell and a giant clock on its top.

 It was built on a plot donated partly by the Rosario City Hall and partly by Canals, who was looking forward to recovering his initial investment after 30 years of collecting rent.
 Before the construction, the place was occupied by the "Las Carretas" square.
 The project also included two more buildings: one of them is today an elementary school, while the other one is a detachment of the provincial government.